-- 8.3.1.1 The routine needs to include a Jumping section2 - 8.3.1.2 The routine needs to include a floor element1 - 8.3.1.3 The routine needs to include a 360-degree rotation on one leg
+- 8.3.1 This dance form can be classical ballet, Jazz Dance, modern or contemporary ballet.
+The following elements are required: - Each dancer of the Couple must execute the required elements. - 8.3.1.1 The routine needs to include jumping section consisting of at least one jump - 8.3.1.2 The routine needs to include a floor element - 8.3.1.3 The routine needs to include a 360 degree rotation on one leg